-Despite this they still have a decent profile: 10 wounds (20 for the Plagueridden), Movement 3”, Toughness 3, 3 attacks at Strength 3 for damage 1-4 (same as the Plague Drones).
-The Plagueridden as well shares the same weapon profile of the Plaguebringer.
+Despite this they still have a decent profile: 10 wounds, Movement 3”, Toughness 4, 3 attacks at Strength 3 for damage 1/4

-If that was not enough, with a bit of luck on a Double they can also heal back with Disgustingly Resilient.
-The Plagueridden can also use Grandfather’s Blessing increasing the Strength of close fighters.
+If that was not enough, on a Double they can also heal back with Disgustingly Resilient.

 The Beast of Nurgle is the elite unit of this warband.
-While missing the Beast rune itself (meaning they can still open doors), it is a bestial unit with 30 wounds, Movement 4”, Toughness 4, 4 attacks at Strength 4 for 2-4 damage.
+It is now a Beast (meaning they cannot open doors), with a “bestial” profile: 30 wounds, Movement 4”, Toughness 4, 4 attacks at Strength 4 for 2/4 damage.

 The Nurglings are an interesting fighter, or to better put it, a swarm of mini fighters.
-With 30 Wounds but Toughness 3 can take some punches before being knocked out, but then for a Quad, you can heal them as much as 12 wounds in a single round.
+With 20 Wounds but Toughness 3, they can take some punches before being knocked out, but then, for a Quad, you can heal them as much as 12 wounds in a single round.
 The advantage of this ability is that it doesn’t matter if they are already engaged, as opposite to other similar abilities like the universal Respite.
 Why would you use a Quad to prolong the life of a Nurgling?
 That will most likely be situational, but surely an instrument more in your arsenal.

-In melee Nurglings have 6 attacks at Strength 3 for 1-3 damage, but don’t forget the Grandfather’s Blessing that can bring their Strength to 4 in the right circumstances.
-Now 12 attacks at Strength 4 represent a visible threat.
+In melee Nurglings have 6 attacks at Strength 3 for 1/3 damage, but don’t forget the Grandfather’s Blessing that can bring their Strength to 4 in the right circumstances or Menacing Overseer that can bring their Attacks to 7.
+Now 14 attacks at Strength 4 represent a visible threat.

 Abilities for Nurgle Daemons

-- Disgustingly Resilient (Double, Everyone): Roll as many dice as the value of this ability and for every 4+ remove an allocated wound to this fighter.
+- Disgustingly Resilient (Double, Everyone): Roll up to 6 dice and for every 3+ remove an allocated wound to this fighter.

 - Venomous Sting (Double, all Plague Drones): Pick a visible enemy fighter within 1” and roll a die: on a 2+ that unit cannot make move or disengage actions until the end of the battle round.

-- Cloud of Flies (Triple, all Plaguebearers): Until the end of the battle round, subtract 1 from the Attacks characteristic (to a minimum of 1) for attacks that target this fighter.
+- Cloud of Flies (Triple, all Plaguebearers): Subtract 1 from the Attacks characteristic (to a minimum of 1) for attacks that target this fighter.

-- Grandfather’s Blessing (Triple, all Leaders): Until the end of the battle round, add 1 to the Strength characteristic of weapons with range 3” or less for all friendly fighters within 6” of the leader.
+- Grandfather’s Blessing (Triple, all Leaders): Add 1 to the Strength characteristic of melee weapons for all friendly fighters within range.

-- Endless Swarm (Quad, Nurglings): Remove as many wounds from this fighter as the double of the value of this ability.
+- Endless Swarm (Quad, Nurglings): Remove up to 12 wounds from this fighter.

 Strategy and Tactics for Nurgle Daemons

-Maggotkin of Nurgle: Daemons is an interesting warband making good use of the various disgustingly Nurgle demon units.
+Daemons of Nurgle Befouled Band is an interesting warband making good use of the various disgustingly Nurgle demon units.
 Each unit feels like it has its scope and place:

-- While the Nurglings are the usual nuisance and distraction, able to regenerate, high wounds and lots of attacks to not underestimate.
+- The Nurglings are the usual nuisance and distraction, able to regenerate, decent wounds and lots of attacks to not underestimate.